bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ---

 ### 13\.
-Add closing body and script tags to each html file in working directory.
+Add closing body and script tags to each html file in working directory

 ```
 for f in * ; do